-- Botswana's export monopoly and ban / restrictions on exports of live cattle: The BMC wields a decade long statutory monopoly over all beef exports.
-The retention of the statutory beef export monopoly of BMC was again recommended by the Parliamentary Committee in their 2013 report for the short and medium term to allow for a reinvigoration of the national beef sector, and the enhancement of the capacity of BMC to effectively compete in a deregulated and competitive beef export market in the long term.
-Although this regulation ensures an increase in capacity utilization of BMC abattoirs (and therefore reduce the overhead slaughter cost per head), it effectively eliminates competition in the beef market in Botswana.
-It also results in a situation where the export of live cattle are normally banned. - o South African livestock import regulations: New import regulations were instituted by the South African Veterinary Services for the import of livestock into South Africa, and became effective on 1 May 2014.
-These regulations essentially brought a complete stop to the export of livestock from Namibia to South-Africa.
-These regulations are regarded by the Namibian livestock industry as trade barriers for economic.
-The Namibian Government is currently negotiating with the South Africa Government to abolish or change these regulations in order to allow export of livestock to South Africa again. - o Bans on animal feed exports from Zambia: Zambia bans the export of animal feed to SACU countries on a regular basis, due to their internal supply and demand challenges.
-During the past couple of years, exports of animal feeds to SACU was banned every year for a certain part of the year, and SACU countries are then reliant on supply from South Africa - High transport costs: For Namibia and Botswana, inability to ensure backhaul dramatically raises the costs of transport of either live cattle outward (using specialized vehicles that are not efficient for standard inbound traffic) and animal feed inward transport alone is estimated to account for around one-third of landed cost for maize in Namibia and Botswana. - Low capacity utilization in abattoirs: More fundamentally, growth in the SACU beef industry, as well as deeper regional integration, will rely on improvements further upstream in the value chain.
-The major limiting factor that inhibits the Southern African beef export supply chains is the lack of sufficient cattle available for slaughter, which is a function of low off-take rates.
+- o South African livestock import regulations: New import regulations were instituted by the South African Veterinary Services for the import of livestock into South Africa, and became effective on May 1, 2014.
+These regulations essentially brought a complete stop to the export of livestock from Namibia to South Africa. - o Bans on animal feed exports from Zambia: Zambia bans the export of animal feed to SACU countries on a regular basis, due to their internal supply and demand challenges.
+During the past couple of years, export of animal feed to SACU was banned every year for a certain part of the year, making SACU countries reliant on supply from South Africa - High transport costs: For Namibia and Botswana, the inability to ensure backhaul dramatically raises the costs of transport of either live cattle outward (using specialized vehicles that are not efficient for standard inbound traffic) and animal feed inward.
+Transport alone is estimated to account for around one-third of landed cost for maize in Namibia and Botswana. - Low capacity utilization in abattoirs: More fundamentally, growth in the SACU beef industry, as well as deeper regional integration, will rely on improvements further upstream in the value chain.
+The major limiting factor that inhibits the Southern African beef export supply chain is the lack of sufficient cattle available for slaughter, which is a function of low off-take rates.
 This, in turn, is a complex challenge to address, as it has both technological and cultural determinants.
-In any case, one outcome is that beef abattoirs are not currently being utilized at full capacity15, which negatively affects the cost competitiveness of the total beef supply chain while market opportunities under the current export regime in the EU are not fully utilized.
+In any case, one outcome is that beef abattoirs are not currently being utilized at full capacity, 14 which negatively affects the cost competitiveness of the total beef supply chain.
+In addition, market opportunities under the current export regime in the EU are not fully utilized.

-In the poultry and dairy sectors, trade policy is an even greater barrier to regional value chain integration.
+In the poultry and dairy sectors, trade policy is an even greater barrier to RVC integration.
 Both Botswana and Namibia have infant industry protection for their poultry sectors and Botswana also has this in place in its dairy sector.
-In addition, quantitative restrictions on coarse grains used for animal feeds (to protect domestic milling) substantially raises the costs of primary production in both industries16.
+In addition, quantitative restrictions on coarse grains used for animal feeds (to protect domestic milling) substantially raises the costs of primary production in both industries.15